 Holi, the “Festival of Colors” is a major celebration in the Hindu religion.
-This year it falls on the 23rd of March.
 Holi is a great time to play with colors with your kids.
-The streets of India become flooded with people singing, dancing and throwing colored powders & colored water at each other.
+The streets of India become flooded with people singing, dancing, and throwing colored powders & colored water at each other.
 We decided to indulge in some pre-Holi fun by splashing colors on paper!

 Colorful Paint Splatter cards for Holi

 To make these Colorful Paint Splatter cards for Holi, you will need:

 - White card stock paper – A4 or Letter

 - Happy Holi – Template